influxdata/docs-v2/content/telegraf/v1.18/plugins.md

 ## Input plugins
-Telegraf input plugins are used with the InfluxData time series platform to collect metrics from the system, services, or third party APIs.
+Telegraf input plugins are used with the InfluxData time series platform to collect metrics from the system, services, or third-party APIs.

 {{< telegraf/plugins type="input" >}}